Vortitron/energy-sensor-generator/README.md

 2. **Energy Calculation**:
    - For each power sensor, it creates a custom `EnergySensor` that calculates kWh by integrating power over time.
-   - The integration uses the trapezoidal rule: `energy_kwh = (avg_power * time_delta_hours) / conversion_factor`, where `avg_power` is the average of consecutive power readings and `conversion_factor` is 1000 for Watts or 1 for kilowatts.
+   - **NEW**: The integration now intelligently chooses between two calculation methods:
+     - **Statistical Method** (Primary): Uses Home Assistant's statistical data (mean power values) from the recorder database for highly accurate energy calculations, especially for intermittent/peaky devices like hot water heaters.
+     - **Point Sampling Method** (Fallback): Uses the traditional trapezoidal rule with instantaneous power readings when statistical data is unavailable.
+   - **Why Statistical is Better**: For devices that cycle on/off frequently (heaters, dishwashers), point sampling every 60 seconds can miss significant energy consumption.
+Statistical calculation uses the mean power over time periods, capturing all energy usage regardless of when sampling occurs.
-   - Energy values are updated whenever the power sensor changes, ensuring accurate accumulation.
+   - Energy values are updated at regular intervals (default 60 seconds) with the most accurate method available.
    - Data is stored in a JSON file (`.storage/energy_sensor_generator.json`) to persist across restarts.

 3. **Daily and Monthly Tracking**: